bitcoinops/bitcoinops.github.io/_topics/en/hold-invoices.md

   the receiver performs some action and then either accepts the payment, explicitly rejects it, or lets it time out.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  For example, Alice could automatically generate hold invoices on her website but wait until a customer actually paid before searching her inventory for the requested item.
-This would give her a chance to cancel the payment if she couldn't deliver.

-  Hold invoices are sometimes spelled "hodl invoices."

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: